erik-marsh/brainfuck-interpreter/README.md

 # brainfuck-interpreter
-An okay-ish brainfuck interpreter.
-Makes no optimizations.
+An okay-ish Brainfuck interpreter written in C. Makes no optimizations.